d-mariano/LRUCache/README.md

 ## LRU Cache
 An LRU cache is a cache the deletes the least-recently used value first.
 This strategy keeps the most-used items in the cache for quick access.
-Whenever an value is accessed or pushed onto the stack, it is promoted to the top.
+Whenever a value is accessed or pushed onto the stack, it is promoted to the top.

 ## Requirements